-To quickly edit the cover image on your project, hover over the project on your screen and click the black edit pencil.
-If you want to replace your cover image, select Edit Cover Image.
-If you want to change or the look and feel or the text that appears on your current cover image, click Customize.
+To quickly edit the Cover Image, hover over the Page on your screen and click the pencil icon.
+If you want to replace your Cover Image, select Edit Cover Image.
+If you want to change or the look and feel or the text that appears on your current Cover Image, click Customize.
 To learn more about changing the size or aspect ratio, please visit this article.

-Use a gallery page to group your projects.
-By default, you're set up with one Gallery.
-On a gallery page, your projects will be represented by customizable Project Covers.
-Visitors to your site will click on these to view each project.
+To group your pages, you can create a Gallery.
+By default, you're set up with one Gallery, called “Work”.
+On a Gallery page, your Pages will be represented by customizable Cover Images.
+Visitors to your site will click on these to view each Page within your Gallery.
 You can create one Gallery that displays all your work, or create multiple Galleries.
 For example, you may want to create multiple galleries to separate Personal vs Client work, or to display work you do in different fields.
-In the screenshot below, PROJECTS in the navigation on the left side is the name of the gallery and the links below are Projects within the Gallery.

 Add a link out to any other website by choosing "linked page."
 This will list the page in your navigation.
 For example, you may want to link to other places on the web, like a blog.

 Designing the Look and Feel of your Site

 At any time, you can use the Remote, to control all aspects of layout and design.
-You can adjust anything on a project or page level.
-Depending on which type of page you're editing, you'll see either a Project, Custom Page, or Gallery page styles, in addition to the "global styles" options which will allow you to adjust something for the entire site at once.
+You can adjust anything on a page level.
+Depending on which type of page you're editing, you'll see either “This Page” or “This Gallery”; “All Pages” or “All Galleries”, in addition to the "Site-Wide" options which will allow you to adjust something for the entire site at once.

 A popular place to start is with Fonts – to change the font for your entire site, click the Background, Colors & Font tab of your floating Remote and click Colors & Font.
 To learn about Typekit integrations, click here.

 Adding Special Settings